oneofthezombies/eyrie/README.md

 - ⚡ **Seamless Integration**: Works natively with Axum's routing and state management.
 - 💡 **Developer-Focused**: Reduces boilerplate and promotes clarity for enterprise-scale applications.

-With **Eyrie**, you can extend Axum's capabilities while staying true to its design.
+With **Eyrie**, you can extend Axum's capabilities while staying true to its design, all while leveraging ideas inspired by NestJS to create structured and maintainable applications.